frc1511/frc1511.github.io/cpp_stuff/classes/index.md

 ## Class Members

 Classes can contain [variables](/cpp_stuff/variables) and [functions](/cpp_stuff/functions).
-The access level of a class's members (data) can be specified by declaring them under the `public` and `private` sections.
+The access level of a class's members can be specified by declaring them under the `public` and `private` sections.
 If a variable or function is declared under the `public` section, it can be accessed from within the class and from outside the class.
 If a variable or function is declared under the `private` section, it can only be accessed from within the class.
 It is typically good practice to declare most members as `private` and only declare the members that need to be accessed from outside the class as `public`.

 ```cpp
 // --- MyClass.h ---